cekrem/cekrem.github.io/content/posts/why-i-hope-i-get-to-write-a-lot-of-elm-code-in-2025.md

 - **Predictable code**: Pure functions + immutable data = same input always gives same output
 - **Safer refactoring**: The compiler finds all places that need to be updated
 - **Less mental load**: You don't need to keep the entire state history in your head

+(And, as we know: JavaScript not only allows mutating, but also re-assigning variables that are not `const`s.)

 ## SOLID by Default